NHSDigital/patient-switching-adaptors-mapping-documentation/document references/README.md

 2. The `content.title` field will only be populated if a GP2GP absent attachment placeholder has been sent.
 3. The Encounter referenced in `context.encounter` is mapped from the parent EhrComposition.
 However, this is not done if the EhrComposition has a SNOMED conceptId of Non-consultation data (196401000000100) or Non-consultation medication data (196391000000103).

+### Unmapped fields

+The following Document Reference fields are not currently populated by the adaptor:
+- masterIdentifier
+- context.practiceSetting
+- context.related

 ## JSON FHIR > XML HL7

 A Document Reference is mapped to a Narrative Statement and an absent attachment placeholder (if one is created)